Waterdish/Shipwright-Android/README.md

 <b>Known Bugs</b>:<br>
 Orientation Lock does not work. https://github.com/libsdl-org/SDL/issues/6090<br>
-Near-plane clipping with first-person items like the slingshot.<br>
+Near-plane clipping when the camera is close to walls.<br>

 <h3>Build Instructions:</h3>
 1. Edit the app/build.gradle file to point to your ndk folder.
 NDK 26+ tested as working.<br>